pbauermeister/dfd/doc/README.md

 ```
 ![Vertical](./vertical.svg)

-### 7. Relaxed constraints
+### 5. Relaxed constraints

-The placement of items is constrained by both their declaration
+By default, the placement of items is constrained by both their
-order, and also attempt to minimize connection lengths.
-In the following
+declaration order, and also attempt to minimize connection lengths.
+In
-diagram, P2 is slightly shifted to shorten `P1 --> P3`:
+the following diagram, P2 is slightly shifted to shorten `P1 --> P3`:

 ```data-flow-diagram constraint.svg
 style vertical